c-mart/solitaire-pontifex/notes.md

 ## Todo
 - Build verbose output
 - Refactor joker rotation to use a circular data structure rather than hard-coding special cases
-- Use unicode representations of cards?
+- Use unicode representations of cards? https://en.wikipedia.org/wiki/Standard_52-card_deck#Text
 - Every public function checks valid input?
 Or make functions not public?
-- Key phrase should
+- Accept key phrase

 ## Implementation notes
 Deck has state, should be an object